-Alternate Character Interpretation – A lot of the controversy revolves around a reinterpretation of Katara and of the contrast between her Sugar Queen persona and the dark side she sometimes shows in canon.
+Alternate Character Interpretation: A lot of the controversy revolves around a reinterpretation of Katara and of the contrast between her Sugar Queen persona and the dark side she sometimes shows in canon.
 Some readers think itís brilliant.
-Some see it as character bashing.
-Some think they see where the author was trying go with this but also think it was taken too far or otherwise poorly executed.
+Some see it as character bashing as well as a case of Ron the Death Eater.
+Some think they see where the author was trying go with this, but also think it was taken too far or otherwise poorly executed.

-With loyalty some see it as a gun to the head forcing the Fire Nation to do things they don't want to, making them victims and ultimately innocent while others see it as, at worst, a gun to the head of a gangbanger; sure the gang will kill him if he tries to leave or go straight, but he joined up willingly and likes hurting people, so it's a non-issue.
-Either way, given a choice between murdering children and dying, anyone who chooses murdering children has no right to complain when someone kills them for it.
-Kuzon, who was far down in the line of succession, became lord of Byakko because most of his family died rather than obey Sozin's orders.
-Kuzon also got loyalty sickness, but survived it due to Shidan's healing fire.
+With loyalty, some see it as a gun to the head forcing the Fire Nation to do things they don't want to, making them victims and ultimately innocent while others see it as, at worst, a gun to the head of a gangster; sure, the gang will kill him if he tries to leave or go straight, but he joined up willingly and likes hurting people, so it's a non-issue.

-Vathara's culture for the Air Nomads: she made them evil baby stealers as part of a Humiliation Conga who deserved to die, or is it a valid interpretation of what's presented in canon?
+Vathara's culture for the Air Nomads: did she make them evil baby stealers as part of a Humiliation Conga who deserved to die, or is it a valid interpretation of what's presented in canon?

-The Gambit Pileup, some see it as part of a complex web of reasons, others see it as someone set up the Fire Nation to go to war and kill the Air Nomads which makes it ultimately not their fault?
+The Gambit Pileup; some see it as part of a complex web of reasons, others see it as an excuse for the Fire Nation to go to war with the Air Nomads.

-Crazy Awesome - Played straight with references to Bumi: 'we all need to think like mad geniuses.'
+Crazy Awesome: Played straight with references to Bumi: 'we all need to think like mad geniuses.'
 Deconstructed with Zuko.
-Many of the things he does, like suggesting that people of fire and earth live together, escaping by amphibious train, using firebending and oil as a drill to free the Suzuran, following turtle seals under the ice and so on are regarded as absolutely freaking insane.
+Many of the things he does, like suggesting that people of fire and earth live together, escaping by amphibious train, using firebending and oil as a drill to free the Suzuran, following turtle seals under the ice and so on are regarded as absolutely insane.
 And yet he pulls them off.
-Which is awesome.
-However, from Zuko's POV, these things are shown not to be acts of mad genius, but acts of desperation, very throughly planned out, and/or very possible given Avatarverse laws of physics.
-Not to mention several decades of experience experimenting with lost or novel forms of bending: Zuko didn't come up with most of that stuff, Kuzon did, or knew it from Byakko training.
-Since the reader knows that no, what Zuko did wasn't actually that cool, the way other characters react to them, given what they know, sometimes feel like a Creator's Pet.
-Although not everyone is that impressed.
+However, from Zuko's POV, these things are shown not to be acts of mad genius, but acts of desperation, very thoroughly planned out, and/or very possible given Avatarverse laws of physics.
+Not to mention several decades of experience experimenting with lost or novel forms of bending: Zuko didn't come up with most of that stuff, Kuzon did.

 Koh seems to be spearheading the faction trying to wipe out humanity.
 Also, what happened during the attack on the Northern Water Tribe: killing the last healers and causing the public to lose confidence in him.
 And giving spirits carte blanche to kill lots and lots of people, mainly Aang's potential allies.